NexPlayer/Android-SDK/advanced.md

 > Implemented in NexEventReceiver.

-#### void onAudioRenderCreate(NexPlayer mp,int samplingRate,int channelNum)
+#### void onAudioRenderCreate (NexPlayer mp, int samplingRate, int channelNum)

 Notification that the audio rendering thread has been created.

 Under previous versions of the SDK, it was necessary to create and manage the audio renderer.
-However, under the current version this is done automatically, and theonAudioRenderCreatemethod should be empty or contain only diagnostic code.
+However, under the current version this is done automatically, and the on AudioRenderCreate method should be empty or contain only diagnostic code.

 **Parameters**